CMR insurance explained: A courier’s guide to cross-border cover

 It’s named after the CMR Convention, an international agreement that outlines the rights and responsibilities of parties involved in road transportation.

-This insurance is essential to ensure that goods are covered against damage, loss, or theft during their journey, providing financial support when unfortunate incidents occur.
+This insurance is essential to ensure that goods are covered against damage, loss, or cargo theft during their journey, providing financial support when unfortunate incidents occur.

 Why UK drivers need it

-CMR vs. Goods in Transit insurance
+CMR insurance vs. Goods in Transit insurance

 While both CMR insurance and Goods in Transit insurance focus on protecting goods during transportation, they have distinct differences.